testronai/prompt-pal/README.md

 3. Adjust font size and scroll speed as needed
 4. Click 'Start' to begin auto-scrolling
 5. Use the spotlight area to maintain focus while reading
+6. Press spacebar to pause/resume scrolling
-6. Toggle full screen for distraction-free reading
+7. Toggle full screen for distraction-free reading

 ## Tech Stack